 Some scars are inside and some outside, and the stuff inside I bring to the surface and wear like lit lights on a Christmas tree.
 I have found that my flawed self is not weakness but my perfectness.
 When I stand before you, I stand as I am, no apologies, no regrets, no secrets from which I want to hide - I stand whole in flawed perfectness.

-Clark text me again on my way home and again, I chose not to respond.
+Clark text me again on my way home, and again, I chose not to respond.
 I had mourned him - carried him inside me still --

 What better gift to give a man than the freedom to find himself?
 Sometimes they return and sometimes they do not.
+If he comes back, great.
+If he does not, also great for I would have known that I made the right decision letting him go.

 "Learn to... be what you are, and learn to resign with a good grace all that you are not." ~Henri-Frédéric Amiel